© Jeff Matthews

 restored after the bombings

 of WWII.
-As of February 2009, the church is
+As of February 2009, the church is again

-again open to visitors.
+open to visitors.

 The church of Santa Maria dell’Aiuto [Saint Mary of Eternal Help or of Succour] is on a small east-west street of that name about 150 yards into the old city across the street (via Monteoliveto) from the east side of the main post office.
 It is just past the better-known church of Santa Maria la Nova.

 The architect was Dionisio Lazzari [see Lazzari, Dionisio(1) (2)] and, in its newly restored condition (after years of being closed), the church may be appreciated for the absolute gem of the Neapolitan Baroque that it was.
 The historian Celano (writing when the church was new) recounts what has become folklore surrounding the origins of the church—that two children in 1635 posted their own crude drawing of the Blessed Virgin in a window of a lower floor of what was then the Palazzo Pappacoda (not to be confused with a church of a similar name) and collected donations.
 When they had collected enough, they hired a real artist to do his own rendition on canvas—again to solicit donations.
 The process gained speed and by the time of the great plague of 1656, a small chapel had been founded and then a church—on the site of the original Pappacoda building and dedicated to Our Lady of Succour.
-In an age in which such concrete manifestations of faith were held to be protection from earthquakes, eruptions of Vesuvius and pestilence, not only churches arose, but also the three so-called “plague columns” —or votive spires—of Naples.
+In an age when such concrete manifestations of faith were held to protect from earthquakes, eruptions of Vesuvius and pestilence, not only churches arose, but also the three so-called “plague columns” —or votive spires—of Naples.
 See (1) (2).

 The church is in the design of a Greek cross—that is, a central nave with a transept of equal length as the nave; it has a central dome.
 A partial inventory of the art works contained in the church includes:

-The restoration of Santa Maria
+The restoration of Santa

-dell’Aiuto has been spectacularly successful.
+Maria dell’Aiuto has been spectacularly successful.

 There was a convent on the site in 1519, quite early in the period of the Spanish vice-realm in Naples.
 The unusual name, Sapienza (knowledge) derives from what was on the property before that: a shelter for poor students, sponsored by Oliviero Carafa (1430-1511), from one of the best-known families in medieval and Renaissance Naples.
 He was an Italian cardinal, the archbishop of Naples, friend of popes (and would-be Pope, himself), diplomat and great intellectual patron of Renaissance arts.
 (He is, for better or worse, remembered today for his opposition to Michelangelo's use of nude figures in the fresco of The Last Judgement.)
 The name Sapienza stayed with the premises when the convent was built.
 The later configuration of S.M. della Sapienza comes from a complete rebuilding done between 1625 and 1670.
 Some sources claim that the remake was the idea of Francesco Grimaldi (1543-1613), whose work in Naples on the Chapel of the Treasure of San Gennaro in the cathedral and Santa Maria degli Angeli a Pizzofalcone is well-documented.
 That is possible, but he died before real work had even begun; thus, the premises took their newer form through the work of two other architects, primarily Giovan Giacomo di Conforto and Orazio Gisolfo.
 Most sources attribute the facade to Cosimo Fanzago, the greatest Neapolitan architect of the time.
 The interior was noteworthy for the presence of frescoes by Belisario Corenzio (c.
 1558 - 1643) and paintings by Giovanni Ricca, Domenico Gargiulo (aka Micco Spadaro), and Andrea Vaccaro, among others.
 The paintings have long since been removed from the decaying church for safekeeping.